pdfcpu/pdfcpu/content/pagelayout/pagelayout_set.md

 | name           | description
 |:---------------|:-------------------------------------------------
 | SinglePage     | Display one page at a time (default)
+| OneColumn      | Display the pages in one continuous column
 | TwoColumnLeft  | Display the pages in two columns, with odd-numbered pages on the left
 | TwoColumnRight | Display the pages in two columns, with odd-numbered pages on the right
 | TwoPageLeft    | Display the pages two at a time, with odd-numbered pages on the left